 Placid Express rates well in the online world.
-It’s received more than 500 reviews on Trustpilot and averages at robust 9.1 out of 10.
+It’s received more than 1,422 reviews on Trustpilot and averages at robust 4 out of 5 as of October 2020.
 Many customers like its strong exchange rates, quick turnaround and customer service.

 How do I send money through Placid Express?

 To initiate a transfer with Placid Express, you’ll need to first register as a customer.

 1. Go to Placid Express’s site and click the orange Send money now button.

 2. Enter your name, email address, phone number and state of residence, indicating a password for future login.